LefanTan/portfoliov2-client/README.md

 > Wowowow wouldn't that be cool as my websites' theme

+I'm not using proper git practices like feat branches, PRs etc because of time, I can only ask for forgiveness at this point.
 So I gave my best to design it, with wireframes and figma as prototyping and all.
 And the end result I think its.... interesting, so definitely check it out!

 PS: You can click on the TV's buttons